binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ### Forfeit Control thus Security

-Bringing your VPS(s) in-house can provide certainty and reduce risks of vendor lock-in, but the side-effect to this, is that you do not get your solution to market quick enough, and someone else beats you, which may mean the end of business for you.
+Bringing your VPS(s) in-house can provide certainty and reduce risks of vendor lock-in, but the side-effect to this, is that you may not get your solution to market quick enough, and someone else beats you, which may mean the end of business for you.
 Many of the larger cloud providers are getting better at security and provide many tools and techniques for hardening the resources you hire.

 ### Windows